View Natalie DeMartino's Obituary on nhregister.com and share memories

 Natalie, DeMartino

-Please honor Natalie by staying healthy and well during these difficult times.
-Her family looks forward to gathering in celebration of her life at a future safe date.
-To memorize Natalie's life please consider making a donation in her memory to or one of her favorites, either St. Anthony's Church, 70 Washington Ave., New Haven, CT 06519 or The Madi Ponte Foundation, 20 Julius Drive, Ext., East Haven, CT 06513.
-The Celantano Funeral Home, 424 Elm St., New Haven is in charge of arrangements.
+Please honor Natalie by staying healthy and well during these very difficult times.
+Her family looks forward to gathering in celebration of her life at a future safe time.
+To memorialize Natalie's life please consider making a donation in her memory to or one of her favorites, either St. Anthony's Church, 70 Washington Avenue, New Haven, CT 06519 or The Madi Ponte Foundation, 20 Julius Drive Ext., East Haven, CT 06513.
+The Celentano Funeral Home, 424 Elm St., New Haven is in charge of arrangements.